Where to Skate: Queens

 In the evening, the park is fairly quiet and reasonably lit, so skating should be much more fun then.
 And if you want a spectacular view of Manhattan's Upper East Side, be sure to skate down to Shore Blvd. along the west side of the park and look out across Hell Gate and the East River.
-There is something of a promenade along Shore Blvd. from the Triboro up to 20th Ave. but I can't get too excited about it because of the pedestrians and because of the thumping beat coming from car stereos out on the street.
+There is something of a promenade along Shore Blvd. from the Triboro up to 20th Ave. but we can't get too excited about it because of the pedestrians and because of the thumping beat coming from car stereos out on the street.

 For those interested in rollerhockey and/or a smooth surface for learning on, Chapetto Park is in great shape.
 It's a small triangular block at the northeast corner of 21st St. and Hoyt Ave.
 North, where 21st St. passes under the approach to the Triboro Bridge.
 (It's also just across 21st St. from Astoria Park.)
 The hockey area itself has some sort of Sport Court coating, but there's plenty of room around the perimeter that's plain, smooth asphalt.